 At the start of December all the corridor display boards were changed and the purple backing paper went up.
 Classes began work on telling different parts of the Christmas Story.

 November: the month of the dead

 During November, the Church community gives special thought and prayers to loved ones who have died.
-There is a box in the entrance hall for children to place the names of loved ones that they wish to have remembered in our prayers.
+The Faith Ambassadors placed a box in the entrance hall for children to place the names of loved ones that they wish to have remembered in our prayers.